stephencweiss/stephencharlesweiss.com/content/blog/2019-10-03/masked-inputs-ref-fun.md

 tags: ['react-text-mask', 'masking', 'css', 'styled-components', 'ref']
 ---

-In learning about [[Auto-Complete In HTML Forms]], I discovered that the `type` of an `<input>` makes can make a significant difference in how they are presented to users.
+In learning about [Auto-Complete In HTML Forms](../../2019-10-07/auto-complete-forms), I discovered that the `type` of an `<input>` makes can make a significant difference in how they are presented to users.
 The differences, however, are browser specific.

 Take `type="date"` for example.
 Chromium browsers supply quite a bit of styling for free.
 Safari adds nothing.